-Seattle-area forecast: a mostly dry week and a chance to see the year’s first supermoon on Monday
+Seattle-area forecast: a mostly dry week and a chance to see 2021’s first supermoon

 Oooh!
-Looks like we’ll be warming up and drying out most of this week and, despite some cloud cover Monday night, could have a chance to bask in the light of the year’s first of three supermoons.
+Looks like we’ll be warming up and drying out most of this week and, despite some cloud cover, could have a chance to bask in the light of the year’s first of three supermoons.

-Although astronomers don’t generally get too excited about supermoons, which occur regularly when the moon is closest to the Earth in its orbit, many people are excited because the moon appears visibly larger.
+Although astronomers don’t generally get too excited about supermoons, which occur regularly when the moon is closest to the Earth in its orbit, many people look forward to them because the moon appears visibly larger.

-The moon will look fullest to the eye here in the Seattle area at 8:31 Monday night, according to EarthSky.
+Your best chance at seeing the moon at its fullest to the eye in the Seattle area came Monday night at 8:31, according to EarthSky.
+But there are more to come.

 “In North America, we call the April full moon the Pink Moon,” according to an EarthSky post.
 “This April full moon presents the first in a ‘season’ of three straight full-moon supermoons.
 Overall, this April full moon gives us the second-closest full moon of the year.”